Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Introduction

-Our main concern in this paper is to investigate Harnack inequalities and ergodicity of the Markov semigroup $(P_t)_{t \ge 0}$ defined in \eqref{pt} in the Banach space, $L^p$, for all $p \ge 2$.

 The stochastic reaction-diffusion equation \eqref{rd} has numerous applications in material sciences and chemical kinetics \cite{ET89}.
 When $f(\xi)=\xi-\xi^3$, $\xi \in \rr$, Eq. \eqref{rd} is also called the stochastic Allen--Cahn equation or the stochastic Ginzburg--Landau equation.
 It is widely used in many fields, for example, the random interface models and stochastic mean curvature flow \cite{Fun16}.
-There are many interesting and important properties for the solution of Eq. \eqref{rd}, which have been investigated in Hilbert settings.
-For example, the existence of invariant measures and ergodicity are studied in \cite{BS20, Hai02(PTRF), Kaw05(PA), WXX17(BER)}, the large deviation principles are investigated in \cite{BBP17(ARMA), WRD12(JDE), XZ18(BER)}, and sharp interface limits are derived in \cite{KORV07(CPAM), Web10(CPAM), Yip98(ARMA)}.
-See also \cite{BGJK17, CH19(SINUM), LQ20(IMA), LQ20(SPDE)} and references therein for analysis in the numerical aspect.
+The existence of the invariant measure and ergodicity and their numerical correspondences for Eq. \eqref{rd} have been investigated in Hilbert settings, see, e.g., \cite{BS20, Hai02(PTRF), Kaw05(PA), LQ20(IMA), LQ21(SPDE), Liu22, LL24, Liu25, LS25} and references therein.

-In contrast to SPDEs in Hilbert spaces, only a few papers are treating the regularity, such as invariant measures and the ergodicity, of the Markov semigroup $(P_t)_{t \ge 0}$ for SPDEs even with Lipschitz coefficients in Banach spaces.
-The authors in \cite{BLS10(JEE)} studied invariant measures for SPDEs in martingale-type (M-type) 2 Banach spaces, under Lipschitz and dissipativity conditions, driven by regular noise.
-For white-noise driven stochastic heat equation (Eq. \eqref{see} with Lipschitz coefficients), \cite{BR16(DCDS)} showed the uniqueness of the invariant measure, if it exists, on $L^p(0, 1)$ with $p>4$; the case for $p \in (2,4]$ is unknown.
-Recently, their method was extended in \cite{BK18(FS)} to an SPDE, arisen in stochastic finance, in a weighted $L^p$-space.
+In contrast to SPDEs in Hilbert spaces, only a few papers treat the invariant measures and ergodicity for SPDEs, even with Lipschitz coefficients in Banach spaces.
+The authors in \cite{BLS10(JEE)} studied invariant measures for SPDEs in martingale-type (M-type) 2 Banach spaces under Lipschitz and dissipativity conditions driven by regular noise.
+For white-noise driven stochastic heat equation (Eq. \eqref{see} with Lipschitz coefficients), \cite{BR16(DCDS)} showed the uniqueness of the invariant measure, if it exists, on $L^p(0, 1)$ with $p>4$; the case for $p \in (2,4]$ remains unknown.
+Recently, their method was extended in \cite{BK18(FS)} to an SPDE, arising in stochastic finance, in a weighted $ L^p$ space.
 See also \cite{Nee01(OTAA)} for the uniqueness of the invariant measure, if it exists, of the Ornstein--Uhlenbeck process (with form \eqref{df-wa}) using a pure analytical method.